MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 This article is part of a tutorial about how to containerize and deploy a Python web app to [Azure Container Apps][8].
 Container Apps enable you to deploy containerized apps without managing complex infrastructure.

-In this part of the tutorial, you learn how to containerize a Python sample web app (Django or Flask).
-You'll build the container image in the cloud and deploy it to Azure Container Apps.
+In this part of the tutorial, you learn how to containerize and deploy a Python sample web app (Django or Flask).
+Specifically, you'll build the container image in the cloud and deploy it to Azure Container Apps.
 You'll define environment variables that enable the container to connect to an [Azure Database for PostgreSQL - Flexible Server][10] instance, where the sample app stores data.

-The service diagram shown below highlights the components covered in this article, namely building and deploying a container image.
+The service diagram shown below highlights the components covered in this article: building and deploying a container image.

 :::image type="content" source="./media/tutorial-container-apps/service-diagram-overview-for-tutorial-deploy-python-azure-container-apps-deploy.png" alt-text="A screenshot of the services in the Tutorial - Deploy a Python App on Azure Container Apps.
 Section highlighted is what is covered in this article." lightbox="./media/tutorial-container-apps/service-diagram-overview-for-tutorial-deploy-python-azure-container-apps-deploy.png":::

 ## Get the sample app

-You can fork and clone the sample code to your developer environment.
-You can also download the code repo to your local machine without forking.
-However, you won't be able to set up CI/CD discussed later in the tutorial.
+Fork and clone the sample code to your developer environment.

 To fork and clone:

 **Step 1.** Go to the repository of the sample app ([Django][1] or [Flask][2]) and select **Fork**.

 Follow the steps to fork the directory to your GitHub account.
+You can also download the code repo directly to your local machine without forking or a GitHub account, however, you won't be able to set up CI/CD discussed later in the tutorial

 **Step 2.** Use the [git clone][21] command to clone the forked repo into the *python-code-to-cloud* folder: